0x4f48/usbrelay/README.md

 $ stty -F /dev/ttyUSB0 115200 -hupcl
 ```

+You are ready to send commands.

+If you need to receive response messages, open another terminal and run "cat" command after seeting the baudrate as shown above.

 Run "cat" to get responses.

 ```
 $ cat /dev/ttyUSB0
 ```

-Open another terminal and send commands after setting the baudrate as shown above.

 #### Commands and response